radanalyticsio/oshinko-specs/config-map-for-spark-driver.md

 the ConfigMap.

-The deploymentconfig that defines a spark application container can specify that a ConfigMap be mounted at a well-defind location.
+The deploymentconfig that defines a spark application container can specify that a ConfigMap be mounted at a well-defined location.
 However, the fact that templates do not support conditional logic makes it more difficult to support optional custom configuration -- a template either always mounts a ConfigMap as a volume in a container, or it never does.